-The organizational election for the District approved authorization to increase property taxes up to \$100,000 annually, as necessary, to pay for the operations and maintenance expenditures of the District.
+The organizational election for the District approved authorization to impose ad valorem taxes of up to \$100,000 annually, as necessary, to pay for the operations and maintenance expenditures of the District.
 Total debt authorization was also approved in the amount of \$40,474,600 for the above listed facilities and \$100,000 for operations and maintenance costs.
 Additionally, District voters approved \$40,474,600 for refunding debt.